 The purpose of this program is to increase and improve Chinook Salmon and steelhead spawning and rearing habitat by restoring and establishing additional side-channel habitat and spawning habitat along the Sacramento River in Tehama and Shasta Counties.
 The declines of naturally spawned salmonid stocks is due in part to the loss of spawning and rearing habitat through reduced gravel recruitment and altered flow patterns which historically created and maintained side channel habitats.
 Floodplain and side channel habitats serve as important refuge and rearing areas for juvenile salmon and these habitats likely contribute substantially to the productive capacity and life history diversity of Chinook Salmon.

-This effort is part of the Upper Sacramento River Anadromous Fish Habitat Restoration Program, which is funded under the Central Valley Project Improvement Act (CVPIA).
+This effort is funded in part by the Central Valley Project Improvement Act (CVPIA).

-A juvenile Spring Chinook salmon (Oncorhynchus tshawytscha).
-This project aims to increase the quality and availability of off-channel juvenile rearing habitat for all runs of Chinook in the Sacramento River.
-Photo courtesy of NOAA
+This program aims to increase the quality and availability of off-channel juvenile rearing habitat for all runs of Chinook in the Sacramento River.

 Program components include: